-Programs that included fishing were: summer fishing clinics, special fishing clinics, state fair fishing clinics, school fishing programs, volunteer instructor fishing clinics, and fishing derbies.
-A total of 38,011 individuals participated in programs that were held this year.
-One of the largest non-fishing education programs stems from the "Touch-a-Fish" station located in Conservation World at the Illinois state Fair.
-This year 16,043 individuals participated in this event.
+Programs that included fishing were summer fishing clinics, special fishing clinics, state fair fishing clinics, school fishing programs, volunteer instructor fishing clinics, and fishing derbies.
+A total of 0 individuals participated in programs that were held this year.
+Usually, one of the largest non-fishing education programs stems from the "Touch-a-Fish" station located in Conservation World at the Illinois state Fair.
+However, this year the Illinois State Fair was cancelled to protect the safety and wellbeing of our staff and the public we serve due to the COVID-19 virus.
+It is for this reason 0 individuals participated in this event.

 Sites for these programs included Crystal Lake Park in Urbana, Kaufman Lake in Champaign, Colbert Park in Savoy, Fairview Park in Decatur, Washington Park in Springfield and Miller Park located in Bloomington, Illinois.
-A total of 2,670 people (mostly children) attended one of the 147 clinics held in the Central Illinois area.
+A total of 0 people (mostly children) attended one of the 0 clinics held in the Central Illinois area.